AikidoSec/firewall-node/README.md

 ## Running in dry mode

-If you want to test the guard without blocking any requests, you can set the `AIKIDO_NO_BLOCKING` environment variable to `true`:
+If you want to test the runtime without blocking any requests, you can set the `AIKIDO_NO_BLOCKING` environment variable to `true`:

 ```shell
 AIKIDO_NO_BLOCKING=true node your-app.js